raspberrypi/documentation/raspbian/applications/camera.md

 --mode,	-md
 ```

 Sets a specified sensor mode, disabling the automatic selection.
-Possible values depend on which version of the camera module being used:
+Possible values depend on the version of the Camera Module being used:

 Version 1.x (OV5647)